sidharthkuruvila/ocaml-lucene/doc/bit_packing.md

 When not applying the special case.
 The ints after removing the prefixes are stored using the bit packing algorithm. the results of the algorithm are written as little endian longs.

-Finally the exceptions are written 1 byte for the index and one byte for the prefix.
+Finally, the exceptions are written 1 byte for the index and one byte for the prefix.

 ## Resources
 * [A discussion on the ocaml list about vectorization for the stringaf library](https://discuss.ocaml.org/t/some-simd-in-your-ocaml/6367)